RosettaCommons/documentation/application_documentation/structure_prediction/loop_modeling/next-generation-KIC.md

 Author: Amelie Stein

-This document was last updated October 10, 2012 by Amelie Stein.
+Documentation and code by Amelie Stein.
 The corresponding PI for this application is Tanja Kortemme (kortemme@cgl.ucsf.edu).
+This document was last updated December, 2015 by Jared Adolf-Bryfogle.

 Code and Demo
 =============